St Mark's Church, Horsham: New St. Mark's, North Heath Lane

-The new St Mark's church was established in its current location 26 years ago, as a result of the vision of the diocese and parish to move the church to an area of planned housing development.
-St Mark's Church is a friendly, vibrant, growing, and active church in the heart of North Horsham.
 The building is modern in style, equipped with good facilities and it stands at the heart of the community which has formed over the last 30 years in the Holbrook area of North Horsham.

 St Mark's Church became a parish church in its own right on 18 October 2016, having become independent of the Parish of Horsham team ministry and will be known as St Mark's Holbrook.